stanographer/plover_stenograph_wifi/README.md

 ### Improvements:

-For now it works pretty well.
+1. For now it works pretty well.
 There are a couple of bugs like when you lose connection, sometimes it freezes.
+2. Get it on pip.